proinsias/proinsias.github.io/_posts/2017/2017-04-03-Spark-Size-calculating-the-length-of-a-column.md

 ---
 layout: single
-title: 'Spark: Calculating the length of a column with size'
+title: "Spark: Calculating the length of a column with size"
 date: 2017-04-03
 last_modified_at: 2023-04-26 13:22:37
 excerpt: Using the size command